openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 of the system, and the temperature.
 We specify :code:`stdout` (not in quotes) as the output file, which means to write the results to the console.
-We also could have given a file name (in quotes), just as we did for the :class:`PDBReporter`, to write the information to a file.
+We also could have given a file name (in quotes), just as we did for the :class:`DCDReporter`, to write the information to a file.
 ::

     simulation.step(10000)

 Finally, we run the simulation, integrating the equations of motion for 10,000 time steps.
-Once it is finished, you can load the PDB file into any program you want for analysis and visualization (VMD_, PyMol_, AmberTools_, etc.).
+Once it is finished, you can load the DCD file into any program you want for analysis and visualization (VMD_, PyMol_, AmberTools_, etc.).

 .. _VMD: http://www.ks.uiuc.edu/Research/vmd/